GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/00_coreThread.md

 By default commands are also submitted automatically at the end of every frame, just before rendering.
 Therefore normally you do not need to submit commands manually.

 The most common case for submitting commands manually is when you need the results of the command right away.
-In such a case you can call **CoreThread::submit()** or **CoreThread::submitAll()** with the parameter @p blockUntilComplete set to true.
+In such a case you can call **CoreThread::submit()** or **CoreThread::submitAll()** with the parameter `blockUntilComplete` set to true.
 This will block the calling thread until the command finishes executing.
 Note that this is an expensive operation and shouldn't be done in performance critical code.

 ~~~~~~~~~~~~~{.cpp}
 // Submit all commands queued since the last submit call and wait until they're done executing